srcorweb/ai-asssist/README.md

 - Understand images, documents and videos with Nova Lite and Pro
 - Record 30-second videos directly on Android and iOS for Nova analysis
 - Upload large videos (1080p/4K) beyond 8MB with auto compression
+- Support using natural language to make Nova Canvas generate images, remove backgrounds, replace backgrounds, and create images in similar styles.

 ## Architecture